Chicago Truck Accident Lawyer

 Immediately after the crash, check yourself and other involved parties for injuries.
 If necessary, call for emergency medical assistance.
 Otherwise, schedule an appointment with your medical provider as soon as possible to document non-life threatening injuries.
 Maintain records of all the medical treatment you receive, as well as copies of medical bills or proof of other expenses.
 This will be essential evidence for filing your claim.

-- Report the accident to authorities.
-The local authorities may already be contacted if you were required to seek emergency medical attention.
+- The local authorities may already be contacted if you were required to seek emergency medical attention.
 If they were not, however, report the accident by calling the local police.
 An officer will be sent to the scene to file a report on your accident, and this is another crucial piece of evidence for your truck accident claim.